mgiroux/RocketShip/README.md

     <!-- inject:js -->
     <!-- inject:css -->

 In views, the `<!-- .... -->` are called directives.
-RocketShip comes with the following directives to help your views.
+RocketShip comes with the following directives to help you with views.

      <!-- view -->                Displays the view
      <!-- inject:js -->           Injects your javascript (if any)